kevin18low/Project-Portfolio/README.md

 **Phase 2**
 - As a user, I want to be able to save my player profile in the PlayerBase
 - As a user, I want to be able to reload my player profile with all my past scores saved
+- As a user, I want to be able to save my game and be able to reload it another time

 **Citations**
+- JsonSerializationDemo